christine-hu/Newboulds-Revenge/README.md

 ## Gameplay

 Progress through the opening animations by clicking anywhere on the screen.
-Use arrow keys to move and spacebar to shoot.
-The game consists of three progressively harder "waves," and a boss level.
+Use the arrow keys to move and the spacebar to shoot.
+The game consists of three progressively harder "waves" and a boss level.